pyQode/pyqode.core/doc/source/examples.rst

 Dump style and settings
 -------------------------

-This example dumps the style and settings property registry of a simple QCodeEdit and a QGenericCodeEdit to show you the dynamic nature of the settings depending on the installed modes/panels.
+This example dumps the style and settings property registry of a simple CodeEdit and a QGenericCodeEdit to show you the dynamic nature of the settings depending on the installed modes/panels.

 .. literalinclude:: /../../examples/styling/dump.py
    :linenos: